CrushEm/intervie_prep/README.md

 # README - Interview Prep

-This repository contains two separate applications: interview-prep and mini-product-catalog.
+This repository contains two separate applications: `interview-prep` and `mini-product-catalog`.
 Each application is independent and has its own setup instructions.
 Follow the steps below to get each app up and running.
 <br><br>

 ## Overview

 This repository includes two separate applications:
-- Interview Prep - An app focused on preparing for type script part of coding interview.
+- Interview Prep - An app focused on preparing for TypeScript part of coding interview.
-- Mini Product Catalog - A small product catalog application where I timed myself to complete.
+- Mini Product Catalog - A small product catalog application that I completed within a timed session to track my development speed and efficiency.
-Each application can be set up and run individually by following the instructions below.
 <br><br>